The federal government could shut down soon. Here’s what you need to know

 If the impasse is not resolved, the coming government shutdown could be unlike any other in recent memory.
 While no two shutdowns are exactly the same, Trump and the White House Office of Management and Budget have already signaled that they are willing to use a totally different playbook — urging agencies to downsize workers in programs whose funding has lapsed and which don’t align with Trump’s priorities.

 Trump is no stranger to government shutdowns.
-The most recent one occurred during his first term, starting in late December 2018 and ending in late January 2019 and was the longest on record.
+The most recent one occurred during his first term, starting in late December 2018 and lasting 35 days, the longest on record.

 Here’s what we know about the looming government shutdown: